On the density of strongly minimal algebraic vector fields: Introduction

-\begin{itemize} \item[(i)] the algebraic vector field $(X,v)$ admits {\em a proper almost fibration}: after passing to generically finite rational dominant cover $\phi: (X',v') \dashrightarrow (X,v)$, there exists a proper fibration in the category of algebraic vector fields. \item[(ii)] the algebraic vector field $(X,v)$ is {\em{a cover of a simple logarithmic abelian equation}}: there exist a simple abelian variety $A$ of dimension $\geq 2$, a nonzero translation-invariant vector field $v_A$ on $A$ and a generically finite dominant rational morphism
+\item[(ii)] the algebraic vector field $(X,v)$ is {\em{a cover of a simple abelian equation}}: there exist a simple abelian variety $A$ of dimension $\geq 2$, a nonzero translation-invariant vector field $v_A$ on $A$ and a generically finite dominant rational morphism